Kappalucky/Timesheet-Application---GM/README.md

 #### Installation

-All instructions for the frontend and backend are in their own readme files within their own file structure...but if you're feeling lazy, I also included the instructions for both below
+All instructions for the frontend and backend are in their own readme files within their own file structure...but if you're feeling lazy, I also included the instructions for both below.
+The instructions are based on a MacOs/Unix/Linux environment.
+I'm sorry windows developers 😣

 1. Clone repository
 #### Within Timesheet-Application-GM/Timesheet-Application-Backend